 With the proposed 2018 government budget, alcohol taxes will become the highest in Europe, the Icelandic Federation of Trade wrote in a press release.

 According to figures from Spirits Europe white and red wine sold in Iceland is the heaviest taxed in Europe and with the proposed hike, the price of the cheapest available bottle of wine will rise by 11.1%.
-An argument put forth by the government has been to create parity between taxes on beer and wine.
+An argument put forth by the government has been to create parity between alcohol taxes on beer and wine.

 “We understand the reasoning behind making taxes on wine and beer equal,” said the federation’s Secretary General Ólafur Stephensen.
 “However, taxes on alcohol have reached such completely nonsensical levels that we should be lowering taxes on beer rather than raising them on wine.”